ned14/outcome/doc/src/content/tutorial/advanced/hooks/hook_outcome.md

 termination would occur, which is bad.

 We avoid that problem in this case by wrapping `poke_exception()` in a `try...catch` which throws away any exceptions thrown.
+For Outcome before v2.2, these specially named free functions must be placed into a namespace which is ADL searched:

 {{% snippet "error_code_extended.cpp" "error_code_extended5" %}}

+For Outcome v2.2 and later, these functions must be placed into a custom no value policy with the names `on_outcome_copy_construction()` and `on_outcome_move_construction()` respectively.
+As with before, the implementation of the functions is identical, just the name and location has changed.